Canada: Federal

 Primary and Secondary Legislation and Regulation

-The Canada Oil and Gas Drilling and Production Regulations, 2009, ban flaring and venting unless the federal energy regulator permits it or it is necessary because of an emergency.
-The Canada Oil and Gas Operations Act, 1999, governs the exploration, production, processing, and transportation of oil and gas in marine areas controlled by the federal government.
+The Canada Oil and Gas Drilling and Production Regulations, 2009, ban flaring and venting unless the federal energy regulator permits them or they are necessary because of an emergency.
+The Canada Oil and Gas Operations Act, 1999, governs the exploration, production, processing, and transport of oil and gas in marine areas controlled by the federal government.
 Provincial governments have specific legislation governing the exploration and production of oil and natural gas as well as flaring and venting.

 The Offshore Waste Treatment Guidelines, 2010, help operators manage waste material associated with petroleum drilling and production in offshore areas.
 Two agreements between the federal and provincial governments—the Canada–Newfoundland and Labrador Atlantic Accord Implementation Act, 1987, and the Canada–Nova Scotia Offshore Petroleum Resources Accord Implementation Act, 1986—established two regulatory boards, the Canada-Newfoundland and Labrador Offshore Petroleum Board and the Canada-Nova Scotia Offshore Petroleum Board.